 The arrest of 250 Armenian intellectuals and community leaders in Istanbul marks the beginning of the Armenian genocide.

 On April 24, in the year 1915, The arrest of 250 Armenian intellectuals and community leaders in Istanbul marks the beginning of the Armenian genocide.
-This event is recorded as a Historical Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Historical Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts